suhaibshd7/NIH-ChestX-ray14-Multi-Label-Chest-Pathology-Classification/README.md

 | Pleural_Thickening | 0.7822 | 0.7567 | 0.7094 |
 | *(remaining 11 classes)* | | | within ~0.03 across bands |

-**Hernia's `<40` value (0.2185) is excluded from interpretation.** It is not a fairness finding — Hernia has only 86 test-set positives total across all ages, and whatever fraction lands in the youngest band is almost certainly a handful of cases at most, where AUC is dominated by one or two hard examples rather than measuring anything stable.
-Reporting this number without that context would be misleading; it's flagged here specifically so it doesn't get pasted into a slide deck and misread as a real 19x performance gap.
+**Hernia's `<40` value (0.2185) is not a fairness finding.** Hernia has only 86 test-set positives total across all ages, and whatever fraction lands in the youngest band is almost certainly a handful of cases at most, where AUC is dominated by one or two hard examples rather than measuring anything stable.
+It should not be read as a genuine 19x performance gap between age groups.

 ### 5. Label co-occurrence encodes clinical context